• Skip to primary navigation

 Get ready for an incredibly easy, quick, and delicious Spinach Casserole that’s become a beloved staple in my home!
 This versatile dish is perfect for a satisfying lunch, a delightful brunch item, or a comforting side dish.
 It’s packed with flavor, thanks to fresh or frozen spinach and your choice of melted cheeses, making it a truly satisfying, yet not overly filling, meal.
 You can even customize it with your favorite vegetables or meats, and it’s perfect for your slow cooker!

-Spinach in the spinach casserole recipe
+Spinach in the Spinach Casserole Recipe

 I made the recipe with two 10 ounce bags of fresh spinach that I wilted in a pan with a little bit of olive oil.
 Just add two tablespoons of olive oil to a pan over medium heat and add the spinach.
 Place the lid on and stir occasionally.
 The spinach will start to wilt almost right away.
 Strain the spinach well after it is all wilted.
 The other option is to purchase two 10 ounce packages of frozen spinach and thaw and drain them.
 It is very important to try and get as much moisture as possible out of the frozen spinach.